How does this medication work? What will it do for me?

 Betamethasone is a corticosteroid that helps to reduce skin redness, itching, and irritation.
 Gentamicin is an antibiotic that kills bacteria that cause certain types of infections.
 The ointment of this medication helps retain moisture in the skin and is useful for treating infections on dry and scaling skin.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
-As well, some forms of this medication may not be used for all of the conditions discussed here.
 If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.
 Do not stop using this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.